 Sweden welcomes students of agricultural higher educational institutions for on-the-job training in the agricultural sector.
 Swedish farms and greenhouse facilities take leading positions in the global rating by such criteria as the introduction of innovative technologies, ecology and humanity of manufacturing, livestock management quality control, production process and realisation of output.
 Sweden food products are considered one of the most qualitative and ecologically cleanest in the world.

 In Sweden a working week is 40 hours, accumulated into 172 hours a month.
 A working day lasts app.
 8 hours – excluding self-paid breaks.
-You earn the right to 5 weeks of vacation money per year.
-They can be used in two ways:

 When you will arrive to Swedej, the host-family will meet you at the airport and drive you to the house/apartment and will help you to accommodate there.
 The accommodation price is 200-250€ per month